 These trout are usually resting, and are rarely in the mood to feed.
-This is the reason why, they constantly ignore all the lures and flies which dart across the water column well above.
+This is the reason why they constantly ignore all the lures and flies that dart across the water column well above.

 The best way to catch such fish is to wait until they are in a feeding mood, then they will leave the deeps and usually feed closer to the surface.

 Ever been to a trout river, and barely saw a fish, but once the hatch begins the water is boiling with them?
-Well, all of these trout will probably be hiding in the depths or beneath overhangs.
-The hatching insects is an easy enough meal to get them into the mood to feed.
+Well, all of these trout were hiding in the depths or beneath overhangs.
+The hatching insects are an easy enough meal to get them into the mood to feed.

-When they do decide to feed, they nearly always into faster flowing and shallower water.
+When trout do decide to feed, they nearly always move from the depths, into shallower water with more current.
 It is no secret, that a feeding fish is a lot easier to catch than a resting one.

 How to catch a trout resting at the bottom of deep pool?